imjakedaniels/ryersoncapstone/README.md

 Churn Management Program

 This project aims to develop a statistically stronger classification model to predict customer churn compared to a standard, non-dimensionality-reduced, logistic-regression model.
-I will visualize the trends responsible for increasing the propensity to churn then calculate customer-lifetime value (CLV) and lift to budget a Churn Management Program centred around targeting false-positive customers who are at-risk to churn and suggest solutions that can help reduce the risk.
+I will visualize the trends responsible for increasing the propensity to churn then calculate the Lifetime Value of a Customer (LVC) and lift to budget a Churn Management Program centred around targeting false-positive customers who are at-risk to churn and suggest solutions that can help reduce the risk.

 I will make a better model by performing various dimensionality-reduction techniques to handle NA values, outliers and extreme values to reduce the number of rows in my dataset then normalize the numeric values.
 I will reduce the number of variables by removing them based on results from near-zero variance, multi-colinearity, information-gain, and Boruta importance.
 This will generate a condensed dataset to train a mixture or models using R, Caret and Weka.
 I will calculate the gain difference between my model and a basic, untouched model to find the real dollar difference my improved model brings to the company.